riot/riot/doc/guide/index.md

 </my-tag>
 ```

-Here is the source code for above `inner-html` tag:
+Here is the `inner-html` source code:

 ```
 <inner-content>